Jammy2211/PyAutoLens/README.rst

 **PyAutoLens** requires the config files on the `autolens_workspace <https://github.com/Jammy2211/autolens_workspace>`_ to run, which must be set according to the `installation guide <https://pyautolens.readthedocs.io/en/latest/general/installation.html>`_.

-So, if you Fork / Clone the GitHub repo, make sure you download and set up the configurationo files first!
+So, if you Fork / Clone the GitHub repo, make sure you download and set up the configuration files first!

 Slack
 -----